How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 The susceptibility matrix provides the response of the ensemble mean $\lrk{\Vect{X}(t)}$ of the deviation from the fixed point of the full nonlinear system to an infinitesimally small perturbation $\Vect{M}(t)$ in the Fourier domain via the relation $\lrk{\tilde{\Vect{X}}(\omega)} = \tilde{\Mat{\chi}}(\omega)\tilde{\Vect{M}}(\omega)$.
 Similarly, the response of the ensemble-averaged firing rate $\langle r(t)\rangle=F(h_0,\sigma_0^2)+\delta r(t)$ is given in the Fourier domain by $\tilde{\delta r}(\omega) =\Vect{L}^T\tilde{\Mat{\chi}}(\omega)\tilde{\Vect{M}}(\omega)$.
 For an external stimulus $\muext(t)=\mu_0+\mu_1(t)$, the perturbation is $\tilde{\Vect{M}}(\omega)=(\tilde\mu_1(\omega)/\tau,0,0)^T$.
 In this case, we then have $\tilde{\delta r}(\omega)=\tilde{\chi}_r(\omega)\tilde{\mu}_1(\omega)$, where we introduced the rate susceptibility

 Here, we used that $\tilde{\chi}_{31}\equiv 0$.

 The rate susceptibility is in general complex-valued with absolute value $\vert\tilde \chi_r(\omega)\vert$ and phase $\phi_r(\omega)$.
 A straightforward interpretation is that the system driven by a sinusoidal external input modulation $\mu_1(t)=\epsilon\sin(\omega t)$ with small amplitude $\epsilon$ will respond with a sinusoidal rate modulation with amplitude $\epsilon\vert\tilde \chi_r(\omega)\vert$ and a phase shift $\phi_r(\omega)$.
-For all models studied here, the amplitude decreases for high frequencies with a power law with exponent -1 (Fig.~\ref{fig:chi_r}).
-The annealed network and the 2nd-order MF model agree very well, in contrast to the 1st-order MF model which massively overestimates the amplitude at high frequencies.
-The quenched network shows a slightly smaller amplitude than predicted by the 2nd-order MF model, but is still reasonably well approximated by the latter.
-While the phase shift vanishes at low frequencies as expected, the phase shift approaches $-\frac{\pi}{2}$ in the limit of large frequencies (Fig.~\ref{fig:chi_r}).
-We can understand this behaviour analytically by considering the limits of Eq.~\eqref{eq:chi_r_linear}.
+For all models studied here, the amplitude decreases for high frequencies with a power law with exponent -1 \rot{(Fig.~\ref{fig:first_order_and_stability_in_main_text}d-f)}.
+The MF2 theory agrees very well \rot{with the quenched microscopic network}, in contrast to the MF1 \rot{theory} which massively overestimates the amplitude at high frequencies.
+The quenched network shows a slightly smaller amplitude than predicted by the 2nd-order MF \rot{theory}, but is still reasonably well approximated by the latter.
+While the amplitude vanishes at low frequencies as expected, the phase shift approaches $-\frac{\pi}{2}$ in the limit of large frequencies \rot{(Fig.~\ref{fig:first_order_and_stability_in_main_text}d-f)}.
+We can understand this behavior analytically by considering the limits of Eq.~\eqref{eq:chi_r_linear}.
 For $\omega=0$ we obtain

 which is real-valued and has therefore a phase zero.
 The amplitude in the low-frequency limit is approximately the negative inverse of the coupling strength $-w^{-1}$, under the condition that $1\ll wF_h$ and $C$ large.
 Similarly, for large frequencies we find asymptotically